Doctor of Medical Science (DMSc)

 As the demand for PAs increases, so should their role in administration and leadership.

-The Lynchburg DMSc offers PAs a clinical experience in their desired specialty, as well as education in executive leadership, research, health care law, and global health.
-The program includes a yearlong research project that gives PAs the knowledge, experience, and skills needed to publish original research in scholarly journals.
+The Lynchburg DMSc offers PAs education in executive leadership, research, healthcare law, and global health.
+The program includes a doctoral project that gives PAs the knowledge, experience, and skills needed to publish original research in scholarly journals.

 2024-25 Academic Year Information